burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. In some computers, data can be located in memory at any address; in others, alignment conditions are imposed on certain types.

 5. A typical data type to store the address to some object/data is a pointer.
-To store (or serialize the value of pointer) in some integer variable, you can use `uintptr_t`.
+To store (or serialize the value of the pointer) in some integer variable, you can use `uintptr_t`.
 The `uintptr_t` integer type was introduced in C99.
 The `uintptr_t` is sufficient to store a pointer to any data, but formally not to a function.

-6. A special value in C and in C++ called a null pointer equal to a null pointer constant.
+6. A special value in C and C++ called a null pointer equal to a null pointer constant.
 A null pointer can be converted to any other type of pointer.

 7. A null pointer in C and in C++ is: